Breadwinner model: Advantages

 In the United Kingdom, the emergence of the breadwinner norm coincided with and helped to facilitate the removal of children from the workforce.
 In 1821, approximately 49% of the nation's workforce was under the age of 20.
-Throughout the century, multiple items of legislation were written in to law limiting the age at which a child could enter work and ensuring mandatory standards of education.
+Throughout the century, multiple pieces of legislation were enacted, limiting the age at which a child could enter the workforce and establishing mandatory education standards.

-Historically, families that rely on the earning power of one parent have had a lower divorce rate than families where both parents are in gainful employment.
+Historically, families that rely on the earning power of one parent have had a lower divorce rate than families in which both parents are employed.
 However, a lower divorce rate is not universally accepted as a positive facet of society.
 A primary reason women in domestic abuse situations choose not to divorce or report their spouses is economic dependence on their partner.
 Marriages in a breadwinner economy may last longer or be less likely to end, but this may be an effect of the economically disadvantaged partner lacking the freedom to end a bad marriage.

 Disadvantages

 One associated disadvantage is that 'male breadwinner regimes make women dependent within marriage cohabitation especially when they have young children'.
-In societies where the breadwinner model is present, it is common for the non-earner (predominantly women) to have broken career paths, providing unpaid labour to the family or working part-time.
+In societies where the breadwinner model is present, it is common for the non-earner (predominantly women) to have broken career paths, providing unpaid labor to the family or working part-time.
 This contributes to the fact that, on average, women obtain lower levels of lifetime earnings than men.
 This income disparity can often lead to an increase in financial insecurity or poverty – predominantly affecting women – if the relationship collapses.
 Another risk that has been identified with this has been a higher exposure to domestic violence, which has been associated with the non-earner's lack of independent resources.

 Since the US economy has evolved past the breadwinner economy, studies have examined the well-being of working mothers.
-Data spanning over 10 years showed that on average working mothers are happier than stay at home mothers, report better health and lower depression.
+Data spanning more than 10 years showed that, on average, working mothers are happier than stay-at-home mothers, report better health, and have lower rates of depression.

 Effect on gender identity

-As breadwinning has been part of male identity in societies that have a breadwinner economy, people may continue to expect men to take on a breadwinner role, and some may be against women taking on the breadwinning role.
+As breadwinning has been part of male identity in societies with a breadwinner economy, people may continue to expect men to take on a breadwinner role, and some may oppose women taking on that role.
 However, people in younger generations report less strict gendered expectations for men to be a breadwinner.
-When surveyed, people in all generations report that it is more important that their spouse is a good partner or parent than that their partner is a breadwinner.
+When surveyed, people across generations report that it is more important for their spouse to be a good partner or parent than for their partner to be a breadwinner.